NatashaRy/battleships/README.md

 ​
 ​
 ## **Features**
+* Accepts user input
+    * Users name
+    * Row and column in format e.g. 'A1'

+* Different types of ships
+    * Three different types of ships
+    * Marked with first character of ships name on board

+* Generating random board
+    * Ships are randomly placed for the computer
+    * Player can not see placement of computers ships

+* Let player place ships on board
+    * Player choses start position, row and column for the ships
+    * Player chooses which orientation the ship should have

+* Play against computer
+    *

+* Input validation
+    * Check that the input is in correct format e.g. 'A1'
+    * Player or computer can not make the same guess twice
+    * Ships can not be placed outside of the board

 ### **Existing features**

 * This is where you will place all of your features think about each section of the page include a screenshot and a few bullet points on how it's presented and why
 ​
 ### **Future-Enhancements**